GNU Taler: Features

 Payments are made after exchanging existing money into electronic money with the help of an Exchange service, that is, a payment service provider for Taler.

-When making a payment, customers only need a charged wallet.
+When making a payment, customers only need a loaded wallet.
 A merchant can accept payments without making their customers register on the merchant's Website.

 GNU Taler is immune against many types of fraud, such as phishing of credit card information or chargeback fraud.
 In case of loss or theft, only the limited amount of money left in the wallet might be gone.